rapid7/metasploit-framework/documentation/modules/payload/windows/meterpreter/reverse_tcp.md

 **The client object**

-The client object in meterpreter's IRB allows you control, or retrieve information about the host.
+The client object in Meterpreter's IRB allows you control, or retrieve information about the host.
 For example, this demonstrates how to obtain the current privilege we're running the payload as:

 ```ruby